Heart (band): 1967–1972: Early bands and formation

-In 1965, bassist Steve Fossen formed The Army, along with Roger Fisher on guitar, Don Wilhelm on guitar, keyboards and lead vocals, and Ray Schaefer on drums.
+In 1965, bassist Steve Fossen formed the Army, along with Roger Fisher on guitar, Don Wilhelm on guitar, keyboards and lead vocals, and Ray Schaefer on drums.
 They played for several years in and around the Bothell, Washington, area, northeast of Seattle.
 They frequently played Bothell High School, Inglemoor High School, and Shorecrest High School, as well as many taverns and club venues.
 In 1969, the band went through lineup changes (Gary Ziegelman—former lead singer of Buffalo Clancy—on lead vocals, Fisher on guitar, Fossen on bass, James Cirrello on guitar, Ron Rudge on drums, and Ken Hansen on percussion) and took on a new name, Hocus Pocus.

 The name White Heart came from a discussion Roger Fisher's brother Mike Fisher had with Michael Munro, who had come up with the name White Hart (without the "e" – a reference to Arthur C. Clarke's Tales from the White Hart) for a band with Toby Cyr on lead guitar.
-Fisher asked and received permission to use the name for the Army, added the "e", and the Army became White Heart.
+Fisher asked and received permission to use the name for the Army, but shifted the spelling and meaning from the animal "hart" to the homophonic organ "heart"; Army became White Heart.
 For a brief time in 1970, this lineup shortened its name to Heart.
 The band subsequently went through more personnel changes.
 In 1971, White Heart consisted of Steve Fossen, Roger Fisher, David Belzer (keys), and Jeff Johnson (drums).
 The band eventually stuck to the name Heart, which has been their name since 1973.

 Mike Fisher was set to be drafted into the army.
-Nancy Wilson has stated that when he did not report for duty, his home was raided, he slipped out a rear window, escaped to Canada, and became a Vietnam War "draft dodger".
-One day in 1971 or 1972, Mike crossed the border to visit family, and by chance met Ann at a Hocus Pocus (or White Heart) show.
+Nancy Wilson said that when he did not report for duty, his home was raided, he slipped out a rear window, escaped to Canada, and became a Vietnam War "draft dodger".
+On a day in 1971 or 1972, Fisher crossed the border to visit family, and by chance met Ann at a Hocus Pocus (or White Heart) show.
 According to Nancy, that meeting was "when she and Michael fell in love" and Ann decided to follow Mike back to Canada.
-Steve Fossen finished his college education before he also decided to move to Canada in late 1972, and Roger followed in late 1972 or early 1973.
+Steve Fossen finished his college education before he also decided to move to Canada in late 1972, and Fisher followed in late 1972 or early 1973.
 With the addition of Ann, Brian Johnstone (drums), and John Hannah (keyboards), the band Heart was officially formed.
-Ann's sister Nancy Wilson joined in 1974, and soon after became romantically involved with Roger.
+Ann's sister Nancy Wilson joined in 1974, and soon after that became romantically involved with Fisher.